ManhTrinhNguyen/Kubernetes-Practice/Create-HelmChart-Microservices/README.md

             values:
   ```

-  - Step 7 : Deplot Ingress Controller by using Helm
+  - Step 7 : Deploy Ingress Controller by using Helm

   ```
     - Ingress Controller evaluate all the Rules in Ingress Component .
 That way to manage all the redirection .
 This will be an Entry Point for my Cluster